Melvinfused/mi_portfolio/README.md

 # Mi Portfolio

-This is a simple, multipage portfolio website showcasing my work and skills.
+This is a simple, multipage portfolio website showcasing me.

 ## Pages
 - **Home**: Welcome page.